 - How to set the knife clearance?

-- The relationship between the shearing angle and plate thickness
+- Shearing angle and plate thickness

 - QC11Y shearing and QC12Y shearing